Will the Housing Market Crash in 2023?

 Low Affordable Housing Inventory

 The latest housing affordability index report shows that affordability dropped by 21% between 2020 and 2021.
-This is the largest year-over-year decrease since 2013.
+This is the most significant year-over-year decrease since 2013.
 Additionally, affordability in 2021 was 20% less than it was in 2013.

 There's no shortage of competition in the affordable housing market.
 Everyone is looking for a good deal, including home flippers, which contributes to pricing out low-income Americans looking for a home.